MicroEJ/docs/VEEPortingGuide/systemView.rst

             SEGGER_SYSVIEW_SetRAMBase(SYSVIEW_RAM_BASE);
          }

 2. Add in your BSP the MicroEJ C module files for SystemView: `com.microej.clibrary.thirdparty#systemview`_.
-These files correspond to the sources provided in the installation folder of Systemview (``<installation_dir>/Src/SEGGER``) with a patch for MicroEJ.
+These files correspond to the sources provided in the installation folder of Systemview (``<installation_dir>/Src/SEGGER``) with a patch for MicroEJ (including recommended configuration and prefix for task names).

 #.
 Add in your BSP the MicroEJ C module files for SystemView FreeRTOS support.
 These files correspond to the sources provided in the installation folder of Systemview (``<installation_dir>/Src/Sample/FreeRTOSVXX`` and ``<installation_dir>/Src/Sample/FreeRTOSVXX/Config``) with a patch for MicroEJ.